MicrosoftDocs/dynamics365smb-docs/business-central/receivables-how-apply-sales-transactions-manually.md

 > [!NOTE]
 >   If the **Application Method** field on the customer card contains **Apply to Oldest**, payments are applied to the oldest open credit entry, unless you manually specify an entry.
 If the application method is **Manual**, you always apply entries manually.

-You can apply customer payments manually in the **Cash Receipt Journal** page.
+You can apply customer payments manually on the **Cash Receipt Journal** page.
 A cash receipt journal is a type of general journal, so you can use it to post transactions to general ledger, bank, customer, vendor, and fixed assets accounts.
 You can apply the payment to one or more debit entries when you post the payment, or you can apply from the posted entries later.

-You can also apply customer and vendor payments in the **Payment Reconciliation Journal** page, by using functions for bank statement import, automatic application, and bank account reconciliation.
+You can also apply customer and vendor payments on the **Payment Reconciliation Journal** page, by using functions for bank statement import, automatic application, and bank account reconciliation.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).
-Alternatively, you can reconcile customer payments based on a list of unpaid sales documents in the **Payment Registration** page.
+Alternatively, you can reconcile customer payments based on a list of unpaid sales documents on the **Payment Registration** page.
 For more information, see [Reconcile Customer Payments From a List of Unpaid Sales Documents](receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md).

 ## To fill and post a cash receipt journal
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Cash Receipt Journal**, and then choose the related link.